 From October 2021, I will begin an ESRC Postdoctoral Fellowship which will broaden my research focus to consider ways in which Britons live vicariously through contemporary militarism.
 It will begin mapping the broader manifestations of 'vicarious militarism' by undertaking new research into public attitudes towards 'lawfare' and allegations of war crimes directed at the British armed forces during the Afghanistan war.

-Joseph's research is located at the intersection of Constructivist/Poststructuralist International Relations Theory, Ontological Security Studies, Critical Security Studies and Critical Military Studies.
+My broader research interests include British defence and security politics and are located at the intersection of Constructivist/Poststructuralist International Relations, Critical Military Studies, Critical Security Studies, and Ontological Security Studies.

 Recent and Upcoming Conference Presentations